dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

 ## That's It

-That was essentially the code that I live coded when I live coded the code at the PHP South West PHP code meetup.
+That was essentially the code that I live coded when I live coded the code at the PHP South West PHP code meetup, although the live demo included the **tests**.

 You can see the whole thing [here](https://github.com/dantleech/onehourexpr/tree/phpsw).